niklas-palm/minimalagent/README.md

 # MinimalAgent

-A lightweight agent framework for building intelligent applications.
+A lightweight agent framework for building agentic applications.

 ## Installation